What Is The Pescatarian Diet?

 The pescatarian diet can vary widely.
 An unhealthy version of the diet might include processed foods such as frozen fish sticks and potato chips all day.
 On the other hand, a healthier version would include a variety of whole foods such as leafy greens, whole grains, and bivalves.

-For the sake of this review, I’m going to examine a pescatarian diet that consists of mostly whole foods.
+For the sake of this review, I’m going to examine the pros and cons of a pescatarian diet that consists of mostly whole foods.

 Potential Benefits Of The Pescatarian Diet